Skip Navigation

 OUTCOME MEASURES:

-• Number of communities that experience reductions in the number of families with children who are turned away from shelter or experience long wait times for services due to restrictive eligibility criteria.
+• Number of communities partnered with Title V that experience reductions in the number of families with children who are turned away from shelter or experience long wait times for services due to restrictive eligibility criteria.
 (Assesses population-level impact on reducing barriers to shelter access)

-• Number of cross-sector partnerships and initiatives catalyzed by the adoption of family-centered shelter eligibility policies that work to address the upstream determinants of family homelessness, such as housing affordability and economic security.
+• Number of cross-sector partnerships led by Title V catalyzed by the adoption of family-centered shelter eligibility policies that work to address the upstream determinants of family homelessness, such as housing affordability and economic security.
 (Shows ripple effect and transformative potential of policy change)

 Quadrant 4: